UK's Kwarteng rushes to London for crunch talks on tax U-turn | Business

 A Conservative Party lawmaker, who asked not to be named, said Truss's economic policy had caused so much damage that investors may demand even deeper cuts to public spending as the price for their support.
 "Everything's possible at the moment," said the lawmaker, who backed Sunak in the leadership race.
 "Problem is the markets have lost trust in the Conservative Party - and who can blame them?"

 Another lawmaker told Reuters earlier this week that Truss needed to appreciate that there was not a huge amount of enthusiasm for her at the moment.
-According to a source close to the prime minister, Truss is now in "listening mode" and inviting lawmakers to speak to her team about their concerns on the programme to gauge which parts they would support in parliament.
+According to a source close to the prime minister, Truss is now in "listening mode" and inviting lawmakers to speak to her team about their concerns to gauge which parts of the programme they would support in parliament.

-Credit Suisse economist Sonali Punhani said markets needed to see a credible fiscal plan, with the U-turn on tax cuts being followed by further spending cuts or tax rises.
-That begs the question of whether Truss and Kwarteng would have the authority to get deep spending cuts through a parliamentary vote.
+Credit Suisse economist Sonali Punhani said markets needed to see a credible fiscal plan, with the government needing to find around 60 billion pounds through tax cut U-turns and further spending cuts.
+"It would be challenging to deliver the scale of these cuts, but for them to be credible, these need to be delivered sooner rather than in the latter part of the forecast," Punhani said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)